AndyMcCode/pdf-color-remover/README.md

 ```

 ## Usage
-pdf-color-remover -f path/to/your/file.pdf -o output.pdf --clusters 5
+pdf-color-remover -f path/to/your/file.pdf -o output.pdf --clusters 8 --dpi 140

-Input the chosen color clusters e.g. for cluster in index 0 and 5
+Choose the color clusters e.g. for cluster in index 0 and 5

->> 0,5
+input "0,5", to choose color 0 and 5 to be changed.

-## you also need
+## You will also need
 sudo apt install poppler-utils
 python > 3.8